interactive-cookbook/alignment-models/data/README.md

+## Corpus Version

+The data in this repository is the ARA 1.0 version of the ARA corpus.
+The updated ARA 1.1 version and an explanation about the differences is available [here](https://github.com/interactive-cookbook/ara).

 ## Data Format

 There is one folder per dish containing a file with gold alignments (crowdsourced) called ```alignments.tv``` and a sub-directory ```/recipes``` containing the individual recipe files.